Quantum information approach to Bose-Einstein condensation of composite bosons: Bi-fermion: a pair of fermions

-We plot the condensate fraction as a function of $T/T_0$ for different $x$ in Fig. 4.
-The condensate fraction increases with decreasing temperature as well as with increasing entanglement between the two constituent fermions.
-At $T/T_0\sim 0$, we find that as the entanglement approaches $0$, the condensate fraction converges to $1/N$.
-Figure 3 (b) demonstrates that when $T/T_0\sim 0$, the condensate fraction is maximized as a monotonically increasing function of entanglement, which asymptotes to $1$.
-In Fig. 4, we can also see that the transition temperature is an increasing function of entanglement, where we have defined the transition temperature as the point at which there are no cobosons in the ground state.
-This reflects the fact that the condensate fraction increases with increasing entanglement.
-Therefore, similarly to the two-level system, we observe that the condensate fraction increases as a function of the entanglement between the two constituent fermions.
+We plot the effective number of cobosons in the ground state $\langle \hat{N}_0\rangle$ as a function of $T/T_0$ for different $x$ in Fig. 3.
+The $\langle \hat{N}_0\rangle$ increases with decreasing temperature as well as with the degree of entanglement between the two constituent fermions.
+At $T/T_0\sim 0$, we find that as the entanglement approaches $0$, the $\langle \hat{N}_0\rangle$ converges to $1$.
+It is possible that only one pair of fermions occupy the ground state whereas the rest of pairs of fermions occupy all the different energy levels.
+Thus, different from the two-level system, we can observe the $\langle \hat{N}_0\rangle$ in all regime of $x$.
+In Fig. 3, we can also see that the transition temperature is an increasing function of entanglement, where we have defined the transition temperature as the point at which there are no cobosons in the ground state.
+This reflects the fact that the $\langle \hat{N}_0\rangle$ increases with the degree of entanglement.